genepattern/tfsites.DefineTfBindingSitesFromPBM/docs/v1/index.md

 1. Normalized PBM data (.tsv)
 - Columns
-  - `Seq:` the sequence of every possible k-mer
+  - `PBM Kmer:` the sequence of every possible k-mer
-  - `Rel_aff:` the relative affinity of the k-mer normalized to the max IUPAC k-mer
+  - `PBM Relative Affinity:` the relative affinity of each k-mer normalized to the k-mer with the highest MFI

 ```
-seq          rel_aff
+PBM Kmer     PBM Relative Affinity
 AAAAAAAA     0.147
 AAAAAAAC     0.107
 AAAAAAAG     0.13